altmetric/cakefindr/01-getting-set-up.md

   Experimental: true
 ```

-You should see some output roughly simiar to the above, but you don't neesd to worry about the language too much!
+You should see some output roughly simiar to the above, but you don't neesd to worry about the version too much!

 ## Running the Hashicorp stack